ecarlesi/argilla/README.md

 }
 ```

-Replace the contents of the **nlog.config** file with the one shown below
+Replace the contents of the **nlog.config** file with the one shown below (verify that the path of the log file is compatible with your environment)
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <nlog xmlns="http://www.nlog-project.org/schemas/NLog.xsd"